5T33Z0/OC-Little-Translated/00_About_ACPI/ACPI_Dropping_Tables/README.md

 - Save the Config.
 - Reboot.

-## Verifying that a Table is dropped/deleted
+### Verifying that the table has been dropped/deleted
 After rebooting, do the following:

 - Open maciASL